ngs-docs/2021-august-remote-computing/_main.utf8.md

 like HPCs and shared workstations can provide larger resources at the cost of sometimes having to worry about what other users are doing.

 The "ride share" vs "personal car" analogy is fairly apt here, actually :).
+In shared cars, you have to worry about where other people want to go and accomodate them at least sometimes, but you can share purchase and maintenance costs.
+With personal cars, you bear the entire cost burden, but you don't have to coordinate with other people much.

+There are no simple answers as to what system to use, but I feel confident in asserting that if you have access to a shared compute cluster, you should start there and only consider expanding into the cloud once you know your needs.

 ## Thinking about data science projects!